-- · any derivative action or proceeding brought on our behalf; - any action asserting a claim of breach of fiduciary duty owed by any of our directors, officers or other employees to us or our stockholders; - any action asserting a claim arising pursuant to the Delaware General Corporation Law, our amended and restated certificate of incorporation, or our amended and restated bylaws; or - · any action asserting a claim that is governed by the internal affairs doctrine, or the Delaware Forum Provision.
+• any derivative action or proceeding brought on our behalf;

+- · any action asserting a claim of breach of fiduciary duty owed by any of our directors, officers or other employees to us or our stockholders; - any action asserting a claim arising pursuant to the Delaware General Corporation Law, our amended and restated certificate of incorporation, or our amended and restated bylaws; or - · any action asserting a claim that is governed by the internal affairs doctrine, or the Delaware Forum Provision.

 The Delaware Forum Provision will not apply to any causes of action arising under the Securities Act or the Exchange Act.
-Further, our amended and restated bylaws will provide that, unless we consent in writing to the selection of an alternative forum, the United States District Court for the District of Delaware shall be the sole and exclusive forum for resolving any complaint asserting a cause of action arising under the Securities Act, or the Federal Forum Provision, as the company is incorporated in the State of Delaware.
+Section 22 of the Securities Act creates concurrent jurisdiction for federal and state courts over all suits brought to enforce any duty or liability created by the Securities Act or the rules and regulations thereunder.
+Accordingly, both state and federal courts have jurisdiction to entertain such claims.
+To prevent having to litigate claims in multiple jurisdictions and the threat of inconsistent or contrary rulings by different courts, among other considerations, our amended and restated bylaws will provide that, unless we consent in writing to the selection of an alternative forum, the United States District Court for the District of Delaware shall be the sole and exclusive forum for resolving any complaint asserting a cause of action arising under the Securities Act, or the Federal Forum Provision, as the company is incorporated in the State of Delaware.
 In addition, our amended and restated bylaws provide that any person or entity purchasing or otherwise acquiring any interest in shares of our capital stock is deemed to have notice of and consented to the Delaware Forum Provision and the Federal Forum Provision; provided, however, that stockholders cannot and will not be deemed to have waived our compliance with the U.S. federal securities laws and the rules and regulations thereunder.